viggnah/dataservice-bank-demo/README.md

 > ![How MI fetches data from a database](./readme-imgs/MI.png)

 * Run the sql script `bankinfo.sql` in your MySQL database
+* Install Visual Studio Code's *Micro Integrator* extension
+* Download the [Micro Integrator runtime](https://wso2.com/micro-integrator/) and unpack the archive
-* Import the `Test` folder into [Integration Studio](https://wso2.com/micro-integrator/) (Go to Download -> Other Components -> Integration Studio)
+* Import the `Test` folder into Visual Studio Code (Click the Micro Integrator Extension -> Open MI Project)
-* Import the `mysql-connector-java-8.x.x.jar` (according to your MySQL version) into the `IntegrationStudio.app/Contents/Eclipse/runtime/microesb/lib` folder (on Mac)
-* Left click on the `TestCompositeExporter` and select `Export Project Artifacts and Run`
+* Click on the Play button on the top panel of VS Code (`Build and Run`), set the path to the Micro Integrator runtime folder (only needed for the first time)
-* Call the API using the following command and test first:
+* Test from VS Code's in-built testing pannel (use account ID's `1` or `2`) or call the API using the following commands:
 ```bash
 curl -X GET "http://localhost:8290/services/BankInfoDataService/account/1" -H "accept: application/json"